openedx-unsupported/devstack/docs/pycharm_integration.rst

 **Tip**: You can adjust the default configuration with settings you are most likely to replicate.

-Setup a Run/Debug Configuration for python tests for an IDA (not LMS or Studio)
+Setup a Run/Debug Configuration for python tests for an IDA (not LMS or CMS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To run and debug unit tests, create a **"Django tests"** type Run/Dubug